-A temporary structure for the display and sale of clean, whole, unprocessed produce, eggs, or honey cultivated on site.
+A temporary structure for the display and sale of clean, whole, unprocessed produce, eggs, or honey cultivated on SITE.
 The following standards apply:

 - i.
-One (1) farm stand is permitted per lot. - ii.
+One (1) FARM STAND is permitted per LOT. - ii.
 Product display & area for retail sales is not permitted to exceed fifty (50) square feet. - iii.
-The farm stand, associated product display, and signage must be stored out of sight when not in use. - k.
+The FARM STAND, associated product display, and SIGNage must be stored out of sight when not in USE.

+k.
 Gazebo

-A detached structure covered by a roof, occasionally enclosed with screening, and intended for outdoor recreational use.
+A STRUCTURE covered by a roof, occasionally enclosed with screening, and intended for outdoor recreational

-I. Greenhouse
+Greenhouse

-A structure, primarily of transparent material, in which temperature and humidity can be controlled for the cultivation or protection of plants or other horticultural products.
+A STRUCTURE, primarily of transparent material, in which temperature and humidity can be controlled for the cultivation or protection of plants or other horticultural products.

-- i.
-Green houses on the roofs of buildings must be located at least five (5) feet from the edge of the roof and are limited to a maximum of eighteen (18) feet in height above the surface of the roof. - m.
+Green houses on the roofs of buildings must be located at least five (5) feet from the edge of the roof and are limited to a maximum of eighteen (18) feet in height above the surface of the roof.

+m.
 Hoop House

-A temporary structure typically made of, but not limited to, piping or other material covered with a translucent material for the purpose of growing food or ornamental crops.
+A STRUCTURE typically made of, but not limited to, piping or other material covered with a translucent material for the purpose of growing food or ornamental crops.
 The following standards apply:

 - i.
 A hoop house is limited to six and one-half (6.5) feet in height. - ii.
-The covering of a hoop house must be removed and stored when plant cultivation is not in process. - Market Stand A partially-enclosed structure used for outdoor retail sales. - o.
-Outbuilding
+The covering of a hoop house must be removed and stored when plant cultivation is not in process.

+n.
+Market Stand

+$\ensuremath{\mathsf{A}}$ partially-enclosed structure used for outdoor retail sales.

+o.
+Pergola